John Wolff's Web Museum

 far side of the frame).
 Insert the upper pivot wire 25 (0.108").

-- Before lifting the frame off the bench, lift each segment lever
+- Before lifting the frame off the bench, lift the levers and insert

 a temporary stop to prevent the levers falling through and becoming